RossTheDev/slimebot/README.md

 # Slime Bot
 Slime bot is a companion bot for discord.
-Slime bot is a pet slime you can adopt and control... based off the main entity of Slime.ccg.
+Slime bot is a pet slime you can adopt and control... based off the main protagonist in our games!
 # Made with:
 Discord.js (https://discord.js.org/#/)